How to File LLC Taxes in New York? (Step by Step Guide)

 Tax deductible for an LLC in New York computation

-These deductibles must be filed in Form IT-196.
+These deductibles get filed on Form IT-196.

 Other New York LLC deductibles include: